Science fiction comedy

 Science fiction comedy (sci-fi comedy) or comic science fiction is a subgenre of science fiction or science fantasy that exploits the science fiction genre's conventions for comedic effect.
-Comic science fiction often mocks or satirizes standard science fiction conventions – such as alien invasion of Earth, interstellar travel, or futuristic technology.
+The genre often mocks or satirizes standard science fiction conventions, concepts and tropes – such as alien invasion of Earth, interstellar travel, or futuristic technology.
 It can also satirize and criticize present-day society.